Inverting the signature of a path: Symmetrization

-To recover the signs of $\Delta x$ and $\Delta y$, one repeats the same trick as in integer lattice paths: moving one level up and comparing the signs.
-Finally, the magnitude of the increment could be obtained by a simple scaling. \end{eg}
+To recover the signs of $\Delta x$ and $\Delta y$, one repeats the same trick as in the case for integer lattice paths: moving one level up and comparing the signs.
+Finally, the magnitude of the increment will be obtained via scaling. \end{eg}

-The example above illustrates the trivial case when $k=1$.
-In order to recover more refined information of the path (for large $k$), instead of symmetrizing the whole signature, we divide high level signatures into $k$ equal blocks, and symmetrize each block.
+The example above illustrates the case for the single-piece approximation to the path (that is, $k=1$).
+In order to recover finer information of the path (for large $k$), instead of symmetrizing the whole signature, we divide high level signatures into $k$ equal blocks, and symmetrize each block.
+We first introduce some notations before we set up the procedure.